dwolter/BamBirds/game/README.md

 2. The ABServer can be downloaded [here](http://aibirds.org/Software/AngryBirds/abV1.32.zip) and should be extracted in the current folder.

-### Setting up Chrome
+### Setting up Chromium
 1. See [Organizers information](http://aibirds.org/basic-game-playing-software/offline-chrome.html) on which version to use.
+The game used to work with Chrome (Canary), but likely requires some Chromium browser to be installed.
+Here we refer to the browser as simply as Chrome
 2. Install the AIBirds Chrome extension: Open Chrome and navigate to [chrome://extensions/](chrome://extensions/).
 Check the `Developer mode` box, click `Load unpacked extension...` and choose the folder `abVx.xx/plugin`.

 ### Modify DNS records